Salem (painting): Composition

-The main figure is Siân Owen (born in Maesygarnedd in 1837); at the time of painting she was 71 and lived in Tŷ'n y Fawnog on the backroads from Llanbedr.
+The main figure is Siân Owen (born at Maesygarnedd farm in 1837).
+At the time of painting she was 71 and lived in Tŷ'n y Fawnog on the backroads from Llanbedr.
 Why Vosper chose Siân (who was not a member of the chapel) to be the main focus of the painting is unclear.
 There was a contemporary cultural image in Wales of a strong maternal figure (Mam Cymru) which was considered iconic to Welsh family life.
 For Vosper, Siân's own life and background would have reflected this image.
 Having lost her husband George in the 1880s, Siân lived as a widow, her son William had two sons himself, who Siân raised in her tiny cottage.
 Both grandsons would be tragically killed in the First World War, but Siân would live on until 1927, and is buried in Llanfair churchyard, Harlech.

-Siân Owen would have had to stand for days wearing the shawl so that Vosper could paint its intricate detail and folds, Vosper later complained that she twitched and moved so much that it became impossible for him to accurately reproduce the shawl's pattern and colour.
+Siân Owen would have had to stand for days wearing the shawl so that Vosper could paint its intricate detail and folds.
+Vosper later complained that she twitched and moved so much that it became impossible for him to accurately reproduce the shawl's pattern and colour.
 Eventually Vosper decided to paint the final stages without Siân, pinning the shawl to a borrowed tailor's dummy instead.
 Despite this Vosper would again ask Siân Owen to model for another of his paintings, Market Day in Old Wales (1910).